Z-Flex Surfskate with Waterborne Surf Adapter Review

 However, one of my challenges with it is that it can be difficult to put together your own customized set-up.
 This is especially true for beginners.

 For that reason, I think Z-Flex and Waterborne were smart to partner up and create complete surfskates under the Z-Flex brand, using a Waterborne surf adapter on the front truck.
-(Penny and Waterborne did the same thing with the Penny High-Line Surfskate.)

 I find the Z-Flex surfskate with Waterborne surf adapter to be a great complete surfskate for beginners.
 It’s very functional and it rides very well.
 It’s both stable and carvey.